websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch.rst

    elasticsearch/*

 Elasticsearch is the highly scalable, full-text search engine Liferay uses by default.
 Elasticsearch is bundled with Liferay for non-production purposes.
-In production, Liferay requires Elasticsearch running on separate remote server.
+In production, Liferay requires Elasticsearch running on a separate remote server.

 .. important::
    Always check the `compatibility matrix <https://help.liferay.com/hc/en-us/sections/360002103292-Compatibility-Matrix>`__ for the Elasticsearch version and server configuration compatible with your Liferay version.